sksalahuddin2828/Python/README.md

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.

-Check out our [home page](https://matplotlib.org/) for more information.
+Check out our Matplotlib [home page](https://matplotlib.org/) for more information.

 ![image](https://matplotlib.org/_static/readme_preview.png)